 2.1 When preparing tender packages for submission, ensure that each package contains:

 - All specifications

-- Any amendments to the general terms and conditions for tendering that may be unique to the end-user department
+- Any amendments to the general terms and conditions for tendering that may be unique to the end-user unit

-2.2 Forward all documents to the Tendering Clerk in electronic format such as WordPerfect, Word, Microsoft Word, Lotus, etc., as an e-mail with an attachment.
+2.2 Forward all documents in electronic format such as WordPerfect, Microsoft Word, Excel, etc., as an e-mail with an attachment.

-2.3 The deadline for the electronic transfer to the Tendering Clerk is two (2) working days prior to the date the department wishes to have it appear on the Service Provider's Website.
+2.3 The deadline for the electronic transfer to the person responsible for tendering is two (2) working days prior to the date the unit wishes to have it appear on the Service Provider's website.

 2.4 Upon receipt of the Notice, Specifications and Amendments, all necessary changes will be made and converted to PDF files.
-The Tender Bid Form, the General Terms and Conditions for Tendering, the Notice, the Specifications and any Amendments to the General Terms and Conditions for Tendering will be attached and the complete package will be forwarded to the Service Providers within the required time frame.
+The Tender Bid Form, the General Terms and Conditions for Tendering, the Notice, the Specifications, the Capital Equipment Purchase Order Addendum if applicable and any Amendments to the General Terms and Conditions for Tendering will be attached and the complete package will be forwarded to the Service Providers within the required time frame.

-There are five basic steps to preparing a tender.
+There are five basic steps to the tender process.
 They are:

-3.1 Development of an accurate set of specifications for the bidders to review and reply to.
+3.1 Development of an accurate set of specifications for the bidders to review.
 Inadequate specifications will cause problems for the bidders in developing accurate bids and may result in the acquisition of goods and/or services that do not meet the standards desired by the requisitioner.

 When developing the tender specifications, ensure that the following points are considered:

-- Document the minimum warranty requirements you will accept.
+- Document the minimum warranty requirements the University will accept.

 - Specify a delivery date.